Thiraporn/olist_e_commerce/README.md

 # E-commerce Sales Analysis
   ## 📊 E-commerce Sales Analysis

-This project extends my SQL skills into real-world business analysis, focusing on how data can be used to generate actionable insights and support decision-making in an e-commerce environment.
+This project builds on my SQL skills and applies them to real-world business analysis, focusing on transforming data into meaningful insights that support data-driven decision-making in an e-commerce environment.

  ---